forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 3 shows `crew_create`, the function used to create a new work crew.
 This simple example does not provide a way to destroy a work crew, because that is not necessary-the work crew would be destroyed only when the main program was prepared to exit, and process exit will destroy all threads and process data.

-The `crew_create` function begins by checking the `crew_size` argument.
-The size of the crew is not allowed to exceed the size of the crew array in crewt.
+[13-16] The `crew_create` function begins by checking the `crew_size` argument.
+The size of the crew is not allowed to exceed the size of the crew array in `crew_t`.
 If the requested size is acceptable, copy it into the structure.

-Start with no work and an empty work queue.
+[17-32] Start with no work and an empty work queue.
 Initialize the crew's synchronization objects.

-Then, for each crew member, initialize the member's `worker_t` data.
+[37-44] Then, for each crew member, initialize the member's `worker_t` data.
 The index of the member within the crew array is recorded, and a pointer back to the `crew_t`.
-Then the crew member thread is created, with a pointer to the member's workert as its argument.
+Then the crew member thread is created, with a pointer to the member's `worker_t` as its argument.

 ```c
 /* crew.c part 3 crew_create */